-- Beam entry validation. - A Bolus ROI geometry exists.
+- Beam entry validation.

+- A Bolus ROI geometry exists.

+- A Support ROI geometry exists.

-- A Fixation ROI geometry exists. - The Dose grid resolution is smaller than 5 mm in all directions.
+- A Fixation ROI geometry exists.

+- The Dose grid resolution is smaller than 5 mm in all directions.

 For evaluation doses, the user is responsible for performing these checks.